How To Make an App - Build an App in 7 Easy Steps Without Coding

 160 hours of Work X $7 Per Hour In Wages = $1,120 In Total Development Cost

-As you can see, in comparison, this method can cost significantly more money, but in comparison to development agencies that will charge more than $25,000 per App, it’s still a great and cheap approach when it comes to building more complex App ideas.
+As you can see, from the comparison, this method can cost significantly more money, but in comparison to development agencies that will charge more than $25,000 per App, it’s still a great and cheap approach when it comes to building more complex App ideas.

 Of course, this is an estimate and your App might require more or less time to develop or you might need to use a more expensive talent depending on its requirements.